 How to Get Rid of Broken Blood Vessels

 Note: Capillaries form in two colors, red and blue.
 The red ones are arterial capillaries, which means they contain oxygenated blood that’s coming from the heart and heading to the skin.
 The blue ones are venous capillaries, which means they contain deoxygenated blood that’s leaving the skin and heading back to the heart.
 The former are easier to address with laser and cautery procedures.
-The latter are deeper within the skin and are generally harder to treat.
+The latter are deeper in the skin and are generally harder to treat.
 Again, this is where prevention comes into play.

 How to Prevent Broken Blood Vessels